 Strabag won two contracts to modernise the Kumanovo – Beljakovce section and to reconstruct the Negotino – Nogaevci section on Corridor 10.
 Under the EUR 40 million contract for the 31 km railway line between Kumanovo and Beljakovce the works are expected to be completed in 2024.
 The 31 km Negotino – Nogaevci reconstruction project on the Corridor 10 worth EUR 4.8 million and should be completed in six months.

 The Turkish company Gülermak will carry out the works on the Beljakovce – Kriva Palanka which will ensure the connection to Bulgaria.
-The railway line from Beljakovce to Kriva Palanka with a length of 34 km will cost EUR 155 million euros.
+The railway line from Beljakovce to Kriva Palanka with a length of 34 km will cost EUR 155 million.
 The deadline for its construction is three years and should be completed by 2025.
 This section will be built with a EUR 68.5 million financial support from Western Balkans Investment Framework (WBIF) and the EU, as well as from the European Bank for Reconstruction and Development (EBRD).
 The WBIF has provided a grant of EUR 82 million to support the technical assistance and rehabilitation works on the Beljakovce – Kriva Palanka section including works at two stations and three halts.
 The planned development includes several railway bridges and over/underpasses, 5.5 km-long tunnels and new signalling and telecommunication systems.
 Once complete, the new railway interconnection will shorten the railway link between North Macedonia and the Black Sea by 200 km.

 Along the entire route from Kumanovo to Kriva Palanka, the project includes the construction of a single-track electrified railway, 12 bridges and five railway stations and nine stops.